ComScore

 1. They Build Up the Anticipation

 Although the main event is celebrated on Christmas Eve, Swedes know that waiting and preparing is half the fun.
-On Advent Sunday (four Sundays before Christmas), the first of four candles is lit to start the holiday countdown, usually while enjoying a mug of glögg (mulled wine) and gingerbread cookies.
+On Advent Sunday (four Sundays before Christmas), the first of four candles is lit to start the holiday countdown, usually while enjoying a holiday drink of glögg (mulled wine) with gingerbread cookies.
 Then, every Sunday an additional candle is lit until finally, it’s Christmas.

 swedish-christmas-traditions-decorations-with-candles-and-pine